 - As more states legalize marijuana, however, residual negative attitudes will likely dissipate:

 - The reality is most canna-tourists to Colorado make up every demographic imaginable, from stockbrokers, entrepreneurs, first-timers, and newlyweds to medical patients, twentysomethings, and grandparents.

 - The largest number of canna-visitors come from illegal states — Namely, Texas, Florida, Ohio, and New York.

 420 Hotels: Some Dos and Don’ts

-Before you set off and make any reservations, be aware of the following, general guidelines:
+Before you set off on your search for 420 friendly hotels, be aware of the following, general guidelines:

 - Remember, marijuana is still illegal under federal law